fregante/ghat/readme.md

 # 🛕 ghat

-> Reuse GitHub Action workflows across repositories
+> Reuse GitHub Actions workflows across repositories

 You can run `ghat` **once** to set up your workflow in a new repo or run it every time you want to update it.